 LJCPA Recommendation

-Once a recommendation is issued by the subcommittee, it is automatically placed on the Consent Agenda of the LJCPA’s next regularly scheduled monthly meeting.
-The Consent Agenda allows the LJCPA to ratify all the recommendations of its subcommittees in a single vote with no presentation or debate.
-Anyone may request that a consent item be pulled for reconsideration and full discussion.
+Once a recommendation is issued by the Committee or Board, it is placed on the Consent Agenda of the LJCPA’s next regularly scheduled monthly meeting or, if the project satisfies certain conditions, on the Regular Agenda.
+The Consent Agenda allows the LJCPA to ratify all the recommendations of its committees in a single vote with no presentation or debate.
+Anyone attending a meeting may request that a consent item be pulled for reconsideration and full discussion, but only by citing specific provisions in the Municipal Code or Community Plan the committee failed to consider appropriately, or if there is new relevant information that could not have been provided to the committee.
 Items pulled from the Consent Agenda become full action items at a subsequent LJCPA meeting.

 General Advice